artluai/spoolcast/SHOT_LIST_SPEC.md

 - hyperlink formula
 - short descriptive label for a reused/known background
 - local file URL if appropriate
+- explicit reuse markers such as `same as 01B`

 In the current system:
 - this field is the visual driver